 Potential Downsides of a Too Patient Approach

-Patience, while generally a virtue in investing, may sometimes transmute into a vice.
+Patience, while generally a virtue in investing, may sometimes turn into a vice.
 A too patient approach might transform an investor into a financial Rip Van Winkle, sleeping through opportunities for gains or failing to act when action is needed.

 Similarly, while patience helps shield investors from reacting impulsively to short-term market noise, it should not deter them from reassessing their investment thesis when new, significant information comes to light.
 In other words, patience must not be an excuse for complacency.